 In social media, your content is not what’s going to set you apart from the competition, but your page definitely makes a statement about your brand, your dedication to business, and your overall place in the market.
 Busy and boring, drab and dated, and empty and uninvolved pages are going to work against you.
-Below are some tips to help you develop better social media pages.
-Tips for Developing a Higher Quality Page.
+Below are some tips to help you develop better social media pages:

-- 2 - Lead with Your Best Content: On a site like Facebook, you have an opportunity to pin certain posts to your page, along with other elements.
+On a site like Facebook, you have an opportunity to pin certain posts to your page, along with other elements.
 Put your proverbial best foot forward by pinning high-quality content that’s Liked, shared and commented on.
-On a site like YouTube, lead with your best video; on Pinterest, Tumblr, Instagram, and other photo-based sites, lead with your best photos.
+On a site like YouTube, lead with your best videos; on Pinterest, Tumblr, Instagram, and other photo-based sites, lead with your best photos.
 Appearance isn’t everything, but the old cliché is definitely true: You never get a second chance to make a first impression.
 Stand out by giving visitors a view of a great page when they visit.

-Post written by: Simon Campbell, a writer from a facebook ad campaign tool – Qwaya.
+Author: Simon Campbell, a writer from Facebook ad campaign tool Qwaya.
 He loves to write different topics about social media and participates in some communities and forums.

 Latest posts by Guest Blogger (see all)